Rezé

 Rezé ([ʁəze]; Reudied, Gallo: Rezae) is a commune (municipality) and former bishopric in the Loire-Atlantique department in the Pays de la Loire region of western France.
 It is a southern suburb of Nantes.

 It was also called Ratiate in the Middle Ages and Rezay in the High Middle Ages.

 History

-Rezé dates back to the Roman era, when it was known as Portus Ratiatus (port of Rezé) and Ratiatum Pictonum Portus (picton port of Rezé).
-Being populated by the Ambilatres tribe - Armorican Gauls - Rezé was an important port on the south shore of the Loire and a place for meetings and trade between the various Celtic tribes of the region (Veneti, Namnetes, Ambilatres, Andecavis and Pictones).
+Rezé dates back to the Roman era, when it was known as Portus Ratiatus (port of Rezé) and Ratiatum Pictonum Portus (Picton port of Rezé).
+Being populated by the Ambilatres tribe, whose location on the south bank of the lower Loire is not established with certainty, between Armorica and Celtica Gaul.

+Rezé was an important port on the south shore of the Loire, established opposite the port of Namnetes, located north of the Loire, Nantes - Contigwic of its Gaulish name - and it is experiencing rapid development, which suggests a strong power of attraction, a place for meetings and trade between the various Celtic tribes of the region (Veneti, Namnetes, Ambilatres, Andecavis and of course Pictones).

 In 510 a Latin Catholic Diocese of Rezé was established on territory split off from the Diocese of Poitiers.
 It was suppressed 851, its territory being reassigned to the nearby then Diocese of Nantes.
 No incumbents or other details available.

 It has ruins of Gallo-Roman settlement and a priory of Saint Lucien.

-In the feudal age, it was the capital of the Pays de Retz within the Duchy of Brittany.
+In feudal times, it was the capital of Pays de Retz which means "Land of Rezé" within the Duchy of Brittany, after the invasion of the Bretons.

+The Hôtel de Ville was completed in 1989.